top of page

 The pool house is a destination unto itself.
 With upper and lower living spaces, this place is the ultimate hangout zone.

-A Look Inside: Everyday Modern in Marin by Brad Krefman
+A Look Inside: Everyday Modern in Marin

 We recently put the finishing touches on this Mill Valley home.
 Our goal was to create a livable interior style that lended to the young family's vibrant energy.
 We played with textures and color, and found the project took on a unique point of view.
 In addition to furnishing the interior we also tackled a backyard refresh, which was a warm welcome for navigating mid-pandemic life at home.
 The end result is a design that is both approachable and stylish.